 Vermilionville is another spot in Louisiana to not be missed.
 Located in Lafayette, it’s a real historical gem.
 This is what is called a living museum.
 You can spend a night or two here and really relax and take in the tranquility of the quiet town, or just spend a few hours wandering around and learning about every one of the buildings and houses, which were built in the 1700-1800s (or reconstructed after the originals).

 Each one has its own story to tell and every personality has something to offer, too.
 You will find that many of the inhabitants of this small town are in character and dressed in period-appropriate clothes.
 You will not be able find a more informative and realistic living history museum in all of Louisiana.
 Take time to meet the local blacksmith, weaver, quilt maker, and fur trapper or just chase the chickens around the chicken yard.
 You’re sure to have a fun and enlightening time during your visit.

-Eateries and Restaurants worth mentioning in Vermillionville area: Vermilionville Restaurant – La Cuisine de Maman (featuring servers in 1800s costumes, specializing in gumbo and Cajun-Creole fare), Blue Dog Cafe (Cafe with a canine theme, specializing in Cajun seafood), and Cafe Vermilionville (upper-class, fine dining featuring Louisiana cuisine).
+Eateries and Restaurants worth mentioning in Vermillionville area: Vermilionville Restaurant – La Cuisine de Maman (featuring servers in 1800s costumes, specializing in gumbo and Cajun-Creole fare), Blue Dog Cafe (one of the many Dog-Friendly places to visit with a canine theme, specializing in Cajun seafood), and Cafe Vermilionville (upper-class, fine dining featuring Louisiana cuisine).